CollaboraOnline/online/README.md

 Interesting things to keep in mind:
 - Make sure your browser is not blocking windows/tabs from opening from the gitpod workspace URL (maybe add `*.gitpod.io` to your browser's whitelist)
   - The GitPod tasks will run automatically and further instructions will be printed out right in the terminal
-  - VNC tab will open automatically if not just click in the left icon `Remote explorer` and click `6080`.
-You will see a tab completly black, that's normal.
+  - VNC tab will open automatically if not just click on the left icon `Remote explorer` and click `6080`.
+You will see a tab completely black, that's normal.
   - As mentioned in those instructions if you are not using the VS Code desktop and if you are only relying on your browser please:
     - Do not try to click the URL from the make run out put instead copy that URL and execute `firefox [paste URL here]`
     - Head over to the tab where the VNC is opened (black page), you will see Firefox opening there, maximize and have fun.